jgauthier24/query_subnet/README.md

 ```
 CIDR (Classless Inter-Domain Routing) allows more granuality of subnetting than the standard Class A (255.0.0.0, 255 networks of > 16 million hosts each), Class B (255.255.0.0, 65,535 networks of 65,535 hosts each), and Class C (255.255.255.0, > 16 million networks of 255 hosts each).
 CIDR is based on *Variable Length Subnet Masks* (VLSM), which allows dividing an IP address space into a hierarchy of subnets of different sizes, making it possible to create subnetworks with different host counts without wasting large numbers of addresses.

 CIDR addresses are made up of two sets of numbers: a prefix, which is the binary representation of the network address, similar to what would be seen in a normal IP address, and a suffix which declares the total number of bits in the entire address.
 For example, CIDR notation may look like `192.168.129.23/17`, with 17 being the number of bits in the address.
-IPv4 addresses allow a maximum of 32 bits.
+17 bits of subnet mask equates to 255.255.128.0 in dotted-decimal notation.

 ## Usage